Robouch0/AREA/server/docs/Developer Documentation.md

 **IMPORTANT**: The result payload should be forwarded to a new rpc function created, so when you create an action you should provide an ‘actionCreator’ and a ‘webhookHandler’, and the ‘webhookHandler’ should ignore the context.

 **IMPORTANT**: In dev environment use ngrok to create a http tunnel to test the webhooks and modify the host’s callback URI.

+- Setup ngrok

+When using webhook you have to fill the env variable `WEBHOOK_URL`, with a host exposed to the remote apps.

+To do this you have to create a new ngrok account and create a new static url, which you will have to copy to the callbackURL

 ## Inform the front for the new Area